docker-mailserver/docker-mailserver/README.md

 You should see the new version number on startup, for example: `[ TASKLOG ]  Welcome to docker-mailserver 10.1.2`.

 You're done!
-And don't forget to have a look at the remaining functions of the `setup.sh` script with `./setup.sh help`.
+And don't forget to have a look at the remaining functions of the `setup.sh` script with `./setup.sh -help`.

 #### Supported Operating Systems